Filip Bednarz has always been interested in the manufacturing process and how you make anything.

 As long as you put the effort into learning, you are in good hands at College of DuPage.

 Bednarz earned his Associate in Applied Science degree and graduated with high honors.
-He landed a job with Bison Gear & Engineering and currently works as a quality engineer, where his duties include dealing with engineering documentation errors, investigating root causes of failures, researching best corrective actions to issues, and addressing supplier/customer issues.
+He landed a job with Bison Gear & Engineering and currently works as manager of quality assurance and continuous improvement, where his duties include dealing with engineering documentation errors, investigating root causes of failures, researching best corrective actions to issues, and addressing supplier/customer issues.

 “The thing I love most about this position is that it is very project-driven and it allows me to be my own boss,” he said.